aarongaither/liri-node-app/README.md

 # Week 10 (LIRI Bot)

+### Command Line Arguments

+In addition to the requirements below, LIRI also accepts a few command line arguments that you can use to modify her behavior.

+* '--nolog' : Next output will not be written to a log file.
+* '--noprint' : Next output will not be written to the terminal.
+* '--logfile "filename"' : Next output will be written to specified file.

 ### Overview

 In this assignment, you will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.